dmoralis/Azure-ETL-Formula1-Project/readme.md

 ### Ingestion & Transformation

 **Azure Databricks** emerges as the tool behind data ingestion and transformation.
-We employ Notebooks, a dedicated Cluster, and leverage the PySpark and SQL languages to craft this transformation.
+We employ Notebooks, a dedicated Cluster, and leverage the PySpark and SQL languages to craft this transformation ([Formula1.zip](https://github.com/dmoralis/Azure-ETL-Formula1-Project/blob/64cdd010df42b361459a245a0f73c9099a1cd4ef/Formula1.zip)).
 The process unfolds as follows:

 - Data is extracted from Formula 1 files that was manually uploaded to the Bronze container.
 - Column names are converted from Camel Case to Snake Case, ensuring consistency.